Agalaathey Song: Nerkonda Paarvai's Next Single To Release At 6 PM!

 Ajith fans have much to be happy about as the big star's upcoming film Nerkonda Paarvai will be releasing in the theatres on August 8, 2019.
 It is a mammoth movie with equally big expectations bestowed on it.

-Meanwhile, the makers of Nerkonda Paarvai are all set to offer a special gift by unveiling Agalaathey song, which will be the second single to be released by the team.
-Reportedly, the song will be released at 6 PM through Zee Music South Youtube Channel.
+Meanwhile, the makers of Nerkonda Paarvai are all set to offer a special gift by unveiling the 'Agalaathey' song, which will be the second single to be released by the team.
+Reportedly, the song will be released at 6 PM through Zee Music South YouTube Channel.

-Agalaathey song is a melodious number and it has been set to tune by Yuvan Shankar Raja.
-Reportedly, the song surrounds around the characters played by Ajith and Vidya Balan in the movie.
-Agalaathey song has husband-wife relationship as the core backdrop.
+Agalaathey is a melodious number and it has been set to tune by Yuvan Shankar Raja.
+Reportedly, the song revolves around the characters played by Ajith and Vidya Balan in the movie.
+Agalaathey has husband-wife relationship as the core backdrop.

-Team Nerkonda Paarvai has also released a new poster of the movie in connection with the release of Agalaathey song.
+Team Nerkonda Paarvai has also released a new poster of the movie in connection with the release of the song.
 Through the poster, the makers have unveiled Vidya Balan's look from the movie.
-Nerkonda Paarvai marks Vidya Balan's debut in Tamil cinema and the reports suggest that Vidya Balan herself has dubbed for her character in the film.
+Nerkonda Paarvai marks Vidya Balan's debut in Tamil cinema and the reports suggest that the actress herself has dubbed for her character in the film.

-Nerkonda Paarvai has been directed by popular film-maker H Vinoth and the Thala Ajith movie is the remake of Bollywood movie Pink.
-Along with Ajith Kumar and Vidya Balan, the film also features Shradhdha Srinath, Abhirami Venkatachalam etc., in important roles.
+Nerkonda Paarvai has been directed by popular filmmaker H Vinoth and the Thala Ajith movie is the remake of the Bollywood movie Pink.
+Along with Ajith Kumar and Vidya Balan, the film also features Shraddha Srinath, Abhirami Venkatachalam, etc., in important roles.